Moutoa Floodgates

 Upgrade works

-The contract for construction was recently awarded for $2.5 million, with 75% of that from Kānoa, central government’s Regional Economic Development & Investment Unit.
+The contract for construction was awarded for $2.5 million, with 75% of that from Kānoa, central government’s Regional Economic Development & Investment Unit.

 One of the new H-structure poles.